4.80 from 5 votes

 Variations/ Adaptations

-Make this recipe keto or whole 30: replace the white potato with cauliflower rice.
+• Make this recipe keto or whole 30: Replace the white potato with cauliflower rice.
 You’ll need to really squeeze out the excess moisture from the cauliflower to make sure they aren’t too soggy.
 To help bind, add a handful of grated mozzarella.

-How to make salmon fishcakes
+How to make Easy Salmon Fishcakes

 1. Add the potatoes to heavily salted boiling water.
 Set a timer for 15 minutes and cook the potatoes until they are fork tender (Image 1).